crunchbang/adventures-with-code/content/posts/bug-ttl.md

 * Always be ready to dig further.
 You will most definitely end up learning a lot with a good story to boot.

-Ping me with your thoughts and comments.
+Ping me your thoughts and comments.